Restream/reindexer/readme.md

 To speed up queries and do not allocate new objects per each query it is possible ask query return objects directly from object cache.
 For enable this behavior, call `AllowUnsafe(true)` on `Iterator`.

 WARNING: when used `AllowUnsafe(true)` queries returns shared pointers to structs in object cache.
-Therefore application MUST NOT modify returned objects.
+Therefore, application MUST NOT modify returned objects.

 ```go
 	res, err := db.Query("items").WhereInt ("id",reindexer.EQ,1).Exec().AllowUnsafe(true).FetchAll()